Skip to content

 Agent 365 Architecture Update

-Entra Agent ID (Public Preview) extends Conditional Access to agent identities with agent-specific risk signals and custom security attributes.
+Entra Agent ID extends Conditional Access to agent identities with agent-specific risk signals and custom security attributes.
 Agents can now be represented as first-class identities subject to risk-based policies, complementing — and potentially over time reducing dependence on — per-platform identity models such as service principals and managed identities.
+Microsoft Entra Agent ID itself reached general availability in April 2026 (Entra Agent ID — What's new); the Microsoft Agent 365 control plane that bundles Agent ID licensing into the Agent 365 / Microsoft 365 E7 ("Frontier Suite") SKUs became generally available on May 1, 2026 (Agent 365 admin overview).
 See Unified Agent Governance for agent Conditional Access policy examples and configuration guidance.

-Agent Registry Visibility (February 2026): Copilot Studio agents are visible in the Agent 365 registry.
-Microsoft Foundry agents are expected at GA.
+Agent Registry Visibility (Updated May 2026): Microsoft Copilot Studio agents and Microsoft Copilot agents (e.g., declarative agents) are covered by the unified Microsoft Agent 365 registry per the Agent Registry convergence documentation — Agent 365 is the unified registry and control plane, while Microsoft Entra continues to provide the identity foundation through Agent ID.
 Declarative agents appear in the registry but lack org-wide deployment capability — export/import is required for broader distribution, and direct publish is under consideration.
 Admins can block or delete declarative agents but cannot deploy them org-wide from the registry.

 Objective